 Haydn Wood replies to Kenneth Wright at the BBC

-Music Department just after receiving bad news from him: 'It is more
+Music Department just after receiving bad news from him: 'It is

-violin concertos to be considered before mine,
+three other violin concertos to be considered before mine,

 especially in view of the fact that a date for performance of my

 memory serves … I hope I won't be an old man with a white beard

-down to my knees before I hear a broadcast
+down to my knees before I hear a broadcast of my concerto.'

-and Joseph Lewis conducting the BBC Orchestra.
+Joseph Lewis conducting the BBC Orchestra.

 December 17th, 1953